Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

 We can notice the column dtype `<_DtypeKind.FLOAT: 2>` from the data buffer and the dtype of the validity mask which is always`<_DtypeKind.UINT: 1>` here.
 Finally there is no `offset` buffer as it is reserved to variable-length data like string.

-Let's retrieve data and validity arrays from their buffers using the [dlpack protocol](https://github.com/dmlc/dlpack) and compare with the column itself:
+Let's retrieve data and validity arrays from their buffers using the [DLPack protocol](https://github.com/dmlc/dlpack) and compare with the column itself:
 ```python
 data_buffer = fcol.get_buffers()['data'][0]
 validity_buffer = fcol.get_buffers()['validity'][0]